data2health/cloud-sharing/engagement.md

-Participants effor that will be put to good use
+Participants effort that will be put to good use